- On 5 May, 2026

 The festival offers:

-✅ 24/7 Szitizen Care program
+✅ 24/7 Szitizen Care support

-✅ Security screenings at entrances
+✅ Security checks at all entrances

-✅ Lockers available for valuables
+✅ Lockers and storage options for valuables

-When is Sziget 2025 and how long does it last?
+When is Sziget 2026 and how long does it last?

 If you’re picturing a typical weekend festival squeezed into two or three days, think again.
-Sziget Festival is a six-day cultural marathon that takes over Budapest every August — and it’s designed to be much more than just a string of concerts.
+Sziget Festival is a five-day cultural marathon that takes over Budapest every August — and it’s designed to be much more than just a string of concerts.

-What are the official dates for Sziget 2025?
+What are the official dates for Sziget 2026?

 You can follow the full schedule as it’s announced on the official Sziget program page, where daily lineups, stage times, and surprise acts are updated in the months leading up to the festival.